Privacy Rights Clearinghouse

 except for situations when it is required, such as the first day of a

 new job.
 If possible, do not carry any items in your wallet that include

-your SSN, such as insurance cards, except when they are needed to
+your SSN, such as your Medicare card, except when needed to

 receive healthcare services.
 Your wallet could be lost or stolen,